Diet and breast cancer

 EPIC is producing reports on diet and a variety of cancers over the next 10 to 20 years, including breast cancer.
 If you would like to keep up to date with the findings from the EPIC study you can look online at the EPIC website.

 There has been a lot of research into the effect of dietary factors on breast cancer risk and so far most findings have been inconclusive and inconsistent.
 But there is some evidence on the following factors.

 Fats include oils, butter and margarine as well as the fat in meats, fish and nuts.
 Remember there are also hidden fats in sweets, biscuits, cakes and other foods that you buy ready made.

-An overview study (meta analysis) of 45 studies reported that women who had more fats in their diet had an increased risk of breast cancer.
+An overview study (meta analysis) of 45 studies reported that after the menopause women who had more fats in their diet had an increased risk of breast cancer.
 The EPIC study has shown that women who ate higher levels of saturated fats had double the risk of breast cancer compared to those eating the least.

 Foods high in saturated fat include

 - Butter, ghee and lard

 Based on the evidence we have, it appears that saturated fat does play a role in increasing breast cancer risk.
 But it is probably a combination of this as well as other things that causes breast cancer.

 People who eat a lot of foods containing fish oils (marine omega-3 polyunsaturated fatty acids) seem to have a lower breast cancer risk than people who only eat small amounts.